Do Trees Have Egos?

 by Elinor Dickson

-The ego has received a lot of bad press lately and rightly so.
+The Ego has gotten a lot of bad press lately and rightly so.
 It has massively overplayed its hand in human affairs.
 Since it is a term that I frequently use, I am having one of those, “rethink your assumptions” moments.
-This task became more urgent while reading Glenn Aparico Perry’s recent book Original Thinking.
+This task was prompted while reading Glenn Aparico Perry’s recent book, Original Thinking.

-Overall, his thesis is cogent, including the thorny, philosophical question as to the existence of an ego.
+His thesis includes the thorny, philosophical question as to the existence of an ego.
 He writes, “The ego may have originally been an illusory abstraction, but it has been invoked so many times by now it has been reified into existence.
 In other words, it exists because we believe it does.
-But whether real or not, the corollary effects of our belief in ego—fragmentation, anxiety, separation, loss—are undeniably real.
+But whether real or not, the corollary effects of our belief in ego: fragmentation, anxiety, separation, loss – are undeniably real.
 Moreover, they are potentially devastating for self, society, and nature.
 In short, once we believe in an ego, we build a separate identity.
-And this identity reinforces the illusion that we are all somehow apart from each other and apart from nature.”(1) Certainly, Perry correctly reflects the current dilemma humanity finds itself in.
+And this identity reinforces the illusion that we are all somehow apart from each other and apart from nature.”(1) Perry correctly reflects the current dilemma humanity finds itself in.
 The news gives us plenty of examples where the ego has totally swallowed the person, depriving them of any morality or any ability to see the bigger picture.
 Therefore, if we stop believing in an ego, will our problems begin to resolve themselves?

 It was then that I came across the writings of Stephen Harrod Buhner, herbalist and researcher at the Foundation of Gaian Studies.
 For Buhner, “The ‘ego’ in its simplest definition is the part of us that monitors our survival.
 It monitors our environment for safety and initiates behaviors designed to keep us safe in response to what it is perceiving.
 It is, at root, a healthy and important part of us that wants to keep our self-organization intact.
 However, it has no morality.
-It decides behavior and initiates it without regard to consequences. … Underneath its expressions are the desire to protect the self-organized entity of which it is a part.”(2) That is, depending on our internalized values, the ego can present creative choices, or if it sees the world around it as predatory, it will react in kind.
-Knowing all that could (has) gone wrong by separating ourselves from the processes of Nature, I am currently writing a book that examines patriarchy as evolution’s great gamble.
+It decides behavior and initiates it without regard to consequences. … Underneath its expressions are the desire to protect the self-organized entity of which it is a part.”(2) That is, depending on our internalized values, the ego can present and support creative choices, but if it sees the world around it as predatory, it will react in kind.
+In the 21st century, it often seems that our ego has decided our collective survival depends on the accumulation of guns and money.

-Realizing that from our earliest beginnings, our experiences, stored in the phylogenetic memory of our species, formed the bedrock of the ego, a further question popped into my mind.
+Since our experiences, stored in the phylogenetic memory of our species, form the bedrock of the ego, a further question popped into my mind.
 Do trees have an ego?
-My friends rolled their eyes, but in the realm of emergent evolution, there is a case to be made.
-From light to particles, to atoms, to molecules, to plants and animals, each evolutionary point is taken up to the next level until we arrive at humans.
+My friends rolled their eyes, but in the realm of emergent evolution there is a case to be made and a lesson to be learned.
+From light to particles, to atoms, to molecules, to plants and animals, each evolutionary turning point is taken up to the next level until we arrive at humans.
 Whatever conscious abilities we have had to be there in an innate capacity from the beginning.

-Once, while sailing in the north Pacific, I had the opportunity to listen to recordings of whales in conversation.
+Sailing in the north Pacific I had the opportunity to listen to recordings of whales in conversation.
 Whales use their distinct and rhythmic language to track and inform each other of their current position and circumstances.
-My curiosity about consciousness in nature deepened when, in 2016, I read forester Peter Wohlleben’s book The Hidden Life of Trees: What They Feel and How They Communicate.
+My curiosity about consciousness in nature deepened when, in 2016, I read forester Peter Wohlleben’s book, The Hidden Life of Trees: What They Feel and How They Communicate.
 I was awed by the fact that “trees evolved to live in cooperative, interdependent relationships, maintained by communication and a collective intelligence similar to an insect colony.”(3) On May 1, 2024, I opened the Atlantic magazine that featured an article by Zoe Schlanger entitled “The Mysteries of Plant Intelligence.”
-It is a review of the current studies on the consciousness and memory of plants and how they communicate.
+It is a review of the recent studies on the consciousness and memory of plants and how they communicate.

-The ego was shaped by our need for survival, but thinking of nature in this way, I’ve come to realize that in the nonhuman realms, the emerging ‘ego’ and its role in survival extend to include 1) community, 2) caring, and 3) play.
+Thinking of nature in this way, I’ve come to realize the wisdom they can teach us since their awareness, or ‘ego,’ is still rooted in the larger circumference of the “Self.”
+Their behavior instinctively includes 1) community, 2) caring, and 3) play.
 For example, in terms of community, microscopic fungal filaments join the hair-like root tips of trees to form a mycorrhizal network, sometimes called “the wood-like web.”
 The biggest, oldest trees have the most fungal connections and are often called the “mother” trees.
 That is, having deep roots they draw up water and make it available for the young saplings.
 Often overshadowed, the saplings lack sunlight to photosynthesize so the larger trees “feed” them by pumping sugar into their roots.

 In terms of caring, the vast amount of work done on animal interactions and communication, such as the work of Jane Goodall and many others, shows how creatures in the wild care for each other.
 Elephants will bury a dead newborn or share mothering responsibilities, etc. Of course, the search for food, or other instances of survival can seem aggressive to us, but I have come to the sorry conclusion that only humans slaughter their own species by the millions.
-Morality is bypassed completely.
+With our highly developed sense of “I”, morality is often bypassed completely.

-Returning to my assumptions about ego, what I see in these instinctual capacities is a latent ego that acknowledges the Self.
-For the most part, plants and animals appear to exist with an innate ability to live in a community.
+Returning to my assumptions about ego, what I see in these instinctual capacities is an ability for plants and animals to exist with an innate ability to live in a community.
 Survival is attached to something greater than themselves.
-That is, as creation evolves, we are seeing throughout nature the roots of a larger circumference that humans have come to recognize as the totality of a person’s identity.
-From Shamanic times to the 14th century, we believed in a metaphysical background greater than ourselves.
-Certainty was invested in a transcendent world separate from us.
-Shaken by the Great Plague and endless religious wars, by the time of the Enlightenment our worldview began to change.
-The collective ego tightened its grip on the encroaching uncertainty of survival by adopting a position based on scientific materialism, determinism, and fundamentalism.
+That is, as creation evolves, we are seeing throughout nature the roots of a larger circumference that humans have come to recognize as the totality of a person’s identity?
+This is why studies show that human physiology is altered for the better when we spend time in in the innate rhythms of nature.

 (1) Perry, Glenn Aparico.
 Original Thinking, North Atlantic Books, California, 2023, P. 223